 It is charmingly complemented by apple orchards, functioning kitchen gardens, and gardens designed in the style of Gertrude Jekyll.

 Visit Barrington Court, a Tudor manor home devoid of collections and furnishings, to experience the eerie echoes of the past.
-Discover a home full of memories where light fills the rooms and you feel as if you can nearly touch the past by using your imagination and senses to explore.
+Discover a home full of memories where light fills the rooms, and you feel you can nearly touch the past by using your imagination and senses to explore.

 12. Avebury, Wiltshire

-Over 100 standing stones still exist in their original locations, even if many of the large Saracens have been lost over time.
+Over 100 standing stones still exist in their original locations, even if many of the large Saracens have been lost.

-The majority of the settlement is contained inside the boundaries of its well-known stone circle and earthworks.
+Most of the settlement is inside the boundaries of its well-known stone circle and earthworks.

 13. Lindisfarne Castle, Northumberland

-One of the most wonderful National Trust Places To Visit is Lindisfarne Castle.
-For the proprietors and residents of Lindisfarne Castle, the location has always been the major draw.
+One of the most beautiful National Trust places to visit is Lindisfarne Castle.
+For the proprietors and residents of Lindisfarne Castle, the location has always been the primary draw.

 14. Lake District, Cumbria